 Step Two: Create Your Operating Agreement

-An operating agreement is something that is required by many states.
+An Operating Agreement is something that is required by many states.
 It is the binding agreement between members and owners of an LLC regarding managerial and financial responsibilities.
 It defines the duties that each member or owner will take upon themselves to see the business succeed.
-An operating agreement can be written using many online templates by simply filling in your company specific information.
+An Operating Agreement can be written using many online templates by simply filling in your company's specific information.

 Whether you use an online template or Incfile's Corporate LLC Kit, the process of writing your operating agreement should not take more than a day to complete if you make it a priority.

 Step Three: Obtain an Employer Identification Number (EIN)

 An Employer Identification Number, or EIN for short, is a number the IRS will assign to your business for tax tracking purposes.
 It's sometimes also referred to as a Tax ID number — think of it like a Social Security Number for your business.
 Obtaining an EIN is an essential cornerstone of launching your operations.
 You will need an EIN before you can open a bank account, run payroll, or provide a W-9 form to your clients (if you run a services-based business).